 While window air-conditioning units are a fine option for cooling a room in the summertime, they require sacrificing a window and the view that comes with it, along with some of its aesthetics.
 The best through-the-wall air conditioner offers a viable alternative.
 These air-conditioning units function similarly to window air conditioners, but they fit into a hole in the wall, preserving the view and aesthetics of the room’s windows.

-A through-the-wall air conditioner can produce up to 15,000 BTUs (British Thermal Units), making this type of air conditioner suitable for cooling rooms up to 700 square feet.
+A through-the-wall air conditioner can produce up to 15,000 British thermal units (BTUs), making this type of air conditioner suitable for cooling rooms up to 700 square feet.
 Some models also include heating elements that supplement a home’s main heat source in the wintertime.
-This guide examines the crucial factors to consider when shopping for the best through-the-wall air conditioner and lists some of the best options on the market.
+Our guide examines the crucial factors to consider when shopping for the best through-the-wall air conditioner and lists our recommendations for some of the best options on the market.

 - BEST OVERALL: LG LT1216CER Through-the-Wall Air Conditioner

 - BEST BANG FOR THE BUCK: Koldfront WTC8002WCO 8,000-BTU Air Conditioner

 - BEST FOR LARGE ROOMS: Frigidaire FHTC142WA2 Built-In Room Air Conditioner